 An Interview with Doug & Polly White

-Doug & Polly White Interview
+Doug and Polly White Interview

 Doug and Polly White are the founders of Whitestone Partners.
 Through their columns, which appear weekly in several online publications including Entrepreneur.com, their books, videos and speeches, Doug and Polly focus on helping small business owners and their managers grow and improve profitability, understand and manage their people and their finances and achieve organizational efficiencies.